CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_idp.html.markdown

   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `domain_name`:(string) Email domain name of the user for this IdP.
 When a user enters an email during login in the Intersight home page, the IdP is picked by matching this domain name with the email domain name for authentication.
+* `enable_single_logout`:(bool) Setting that indicates whether 'Single Logout (SLO)' has been enabled for this IdP.
 * `idp_entity_id`:(string)(Computed) The Entity ID of the IdP.
 In SAML, the entity ID uniquely identifies the IdP or Service Provider.
 * `ldap_policy`:(Array with Maximum of one item) -(Computed) A reference to a iamLdapPolicy resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties: